regulas1/demoApp/README.md

 I have configured the cypress commands to save the common functions and have used them as a class.

 ## Inclusion criteria
--Testing for pages and workflows
+- Testing for pages and workflows
--Testing for the broken links
+- Testing for the broken links
--Setting up the reporting
+- Setting up the reporting

 ## Exclusion criteria
--Testing for Performance
+- Testing for Performance
--Testing for multiple browsers
+- Testing for multiple browsers
--Testing parrelisation
+- Testing parrelisation
--Setting up CICD pipelines
+- Setting up CICD pipelines
--Dockerizing the test environment
+- Dockerizing the test environment